pet-estatistica/apostila-git/git_tuto.md

 ```

 ```
-On branch master
+No ramo master
-Changes to be committed:
+Mudanças a serem submetidas:
   (use "git reset HEAD <file>..." to unstage)

-	modified:   README.txt
+	modificado: README.txt
 ```